ForrestAj/ForrestAj.github.io/pages/about-my-mentor.md

   bio: |
     Daniel provides Human Resources, Graphic and Logo Designer services.
 He is also a graduate research assistant in data analytics.

-    He's excited to work on our group proctect.
+    He's excited to work on our group project.
 He's also getting his masters in Advaced Computing at the illustrious Morgan State University.

 faculty_mentor:
   name: Edward Robinson